 3.4.
 Nomination and Election of Elected AdCom Members

-A slate of nominees for forthcoming vacancies in the position of Elected AdCom Member shall be prepared by the Nominations Committee for approval by AdCom at the first scheduled AdCom meeting of the year.
+A slate of nominees for forthcoming vacancies in the position of Elected AdCom Member shall be prepared by the Nominations Committee for approval by the AdCom..
 All nominees must be UFFC-S voting members in good standing at the time of nomination; evidence of willingness to serve shall be provided with the nomination.
 The total number of nominees shall be at least eight.
 Broadest representation from all IEEE Regions and technical areas of the UFFC-S shall be attempted for the nominations slate.

 For each Elected Member position on AdCom, a nominating petition containing the signatures of at least 2% of the UFFC-S voting members as listed in the official IEEE membership records at the end of the year preceding the election, also places a nominee on the ballot.
 Such nominating petitions must be completed at least 28 days before the date of election.
 Any UFFC-S voting member who is interested in becoming a nominee through petition shall contact the Chair of the UFFC-S Nominations Committee no later than one day after the first AdCom meeting of the year so that an official IEEE society annual election website can be set up for the individual nominee to collect the petition signatures.